mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 ##### 52:33

 **Question**: [Roshi](glossary#roshi)?
-In *[unintelligible]* Buddhism, I remember reading in a couple places where he talked about [prāpti](glossary#prāpti) and, well not exactly its opposite, but the similar force aprāpti.
+In “Central Conception of Buddhism”, I remember reading in a couple places where he talked about [prāpti](glossary#prāpti) and, well not exactly its opposite, but the similar force aprāpti.
 And he talked about prāpti different than you.
 He called it a force that keeps positives together in one being.

 **Katagiri**: Positives, yes.